 Each mentorship will encompass six months and four mailings.
 The number of mailings might be fewer or more than four, but this will be negotiated between the mentor and mentee once the proposal has been approved.
 The six-month period can also be adjusted by the mentor and mentee.
 The start-date of each mentorship can be at any time, once the proposal has been approved.
 The cost for each mentorship will be $2500.

-To begin the process, an interested alumni writer must complete a proposal that details the work that he or she is doing, the degree of completion of the current manuscript, what he/she envisions for the rest of the project, and what he/she believes a mentor might bring to the process of completing the project.
+To begin the process, an interested alumni writer must complete a proposal that details the work they are doing, the degree of completion of the current manuscript, what they envision for the rest of the project, and what they believe a mentor might bring to the process of completing the project.
 A substantial writing sample must accompany each proposal.

 Not all proposals will be approved.
 The most viable proposals will be those in which at least 50-75% of the manuscript has been completed, there is a good degree of quality already in place, and there is a feasible notion of the remaining work to be done.
-In his or her proposal, the alumni writer will list a number of possible mentors.
+In their proposal, the alumni writer will list a number of possible mentors.
 Once the proposal has been submitted, the director—in consultation with the possible mentors—will decide on the feasibility of the project and, if the proposal is approved, the best mentor.
-Each faculty member has final say on whether he or she will take on a mentee.
+Each faculty member has final say on whether they will take on a mentee.

 If you have questions about these mentorships, please contact the RWW program director, Rick Barot: email@example.com.
 To submit a proposal, download and complete the proposal form.